vikchupak/AWS/course.md

      - Service-linked roles are predefined by the service and include all the permissions that the service requires to call other AWS services on your behalf
      - PassRole
        - A role is assigned(linked) to the service
-       - The service has to assume the role to get required access
+       - The service has to assume the role to get required access/permissions
        - You has PassRole policy which says you allow the service to really assume the role when you calling the service
        - Better mental model
          - IAM Role = a badge with permissions